pierotticastillo/pierotticastillo/README.md

 I’m driven by a passion for continuous learning and a desire to solve real-world problems through technology.

 - 🌱 I’m currently learning:
-  - React Native + Expo
+  - React Native + Expo for developing cross-platform mobile applications.
-  - Mobile App Development
+  - Mobile App Development, focusing on creating fluid user experiences.
-  - Supabase
+  - Supabase for exploring serverless backend solutions and real-time databases.
 - 🌍 I’m looking forward to collaborating on open-source projects.
 - 💡 I’m expanding my skills in backend and mobile development.